-The National Clinical Guideline for Stroke provides authoritative, evidence-based practice guidance to improve the quality of care delivered to every adult who has a stroke in England, Wales and Northern Ireland, regardless of age, gender, type of stroke, location, or any other feature.
+The National Clinical Guideline for Stroke for the UK and Ireland provides authoritative, evidence-based practice guidance to improve the quality of care delivered to every adult who has a stroke in the United Kingdom and Ireland, regardless of age, gender, type of stroke, location, or any other feature.
 The guideline is intended for:

-- Those providing care – nurses, doctors, allied health professionals, care staff
+- Those providing care – nurses, doctors, therapists, care staff

 - Those receiving care – patients, their families, their carers

 - Those commissioning, providing or sanctioning stroke services